TUD-RST/pyplane/README.md

 Prerequisites for the stand-alone version
 -----------------------------------------

-(Currently a installer for PyPlane 1.1 is available only, but you can build one for 2.0beta from source.)

 The stand-alone version is only available for MS Windows operating systems on which no Python is installed.
 You just need to run the provided installer file PyPlane_Setup.exe.
 It will create a directory